Is it a misconception that German beer is served at room temperature? Facts discovered locally [Uncovering the truth behind the rumor]

 What kind of beer tastes best when served lukewarm?

-There are certain characteristics of beer that can be enjoyed at a lukewarm temperature.
-In Europe, some beer styles lose their flavor when served too cold, so they are best enjoyed at a slightly lukewarm temperature.
+There are certain characteristics of beer that can be enjoyed at lukewarm temperatures.
+In Europe, some beer styles lose their flavor when they are too cold, so they are best enjoyed at a slightly warmer temperature, around 10 degrees.

 Belgian Trappist beer and dark ale can also become too alcoholic and strong-tasting if they are served too cold.
 Drinking them at a slightly warmer temperature allows you to fully enjoy the beer's rich aroma and spicy flavor, resulting in a well-balanced taste.